guinea-pigg/Pagination_in_API_Documentation/chapters/Implementing_Pagination_in_API_Documentation.md

 `GET /users?page=1&limit=10`

 This request would retrieve the first page of users with a limit of 10 users per page.

-### Why technical writers need to know this?

-- Accuracy: Knowing these details ensures the documentation is accurate and comprehensive, covering all aspects users need to successfully interact with the API.
-- Usability: Well-documented APIs are easier for developers to use, leading to higher adoption rates and better satisfaction.
-- Professionalism: Thorough and precise documentation reflects well on the API provider, establishing credibility and trust with users.

 <a id="Pagination-Examples"></a>
 ## Programming Languages in which the Pagination is Implemented: